I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 401

-GitLab API Operations Using the Rotated Token
+GitLab API Operations with the Token After Rotation

 Retrieving project information: